MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/production.md

 The input giving when creating merchants is only used for billing and support purposes.
 The information shown to the users when completing payments is supplied when initiating payments using `POST /api/v3/payments`.
 Similar to merchant creation it is important that you use the details of the specific merchant and not a super merchant or payment facilitator. **Therefore you must use the proper merchant/web shop name as well as logo.** This will ensure better user experience and conversion rate.

-You can always contact us at developer@mobilepay.dk if you have any questions or conserns regarding merchant onboarding.
+You can always contact us at developer@vippsmobilepay.com if you have any questions or conserns regarding merchant onboarding.

 ## Test options for merchants